Understanding University of Pennsylvania’s Acceptance Rate

 Increased competitiveness

-Known as the ‘Social Ivy,’ UPenn seeks students who will contribute to its exceptional community, which is essential to its educational mission.
-Students at UPenn lead active lives outside the classroom, participating in 48 fraternities and sororities that form the hub of the university’s social scene.
+Known as the “Social Ivy,” UPenn seeks students who will contribute to its exceptional community, which is central to its educational mission.
+Students at Penn lead active lives outside the classroom, participating in clubs, research, service, athletics, cultural organizations, performing arts, and Greek life.

-The fact that UPenn has a very generous financial aid policy, practices need-blind admissions for students from the U.S., Canada, and Mexico, and meets 100% of a student’s demonstrated need with grants and work-study, which do not require repayment, makes admission even more difficult.
-Admission for international students is not done on a need-blind basis.
+The fact that UPenn has a generous financial aid policy also makes admission more competitive.
+Penn practices need-blind admissions for students from the U.S., Canada, and Mexico and meets 100% of demonstrated financial need with grants and work-study funding that does not need to be repaid.
+Admission for international students is not need-blind.

-Working with study abroad consultants, overseas education consultants, or, as more commonly known, college counselors, can help you plan and make those high school years count.
+Working with study abroad consultants, overseas education consultants, or, as they are more commonly known, college counselors, can help students plan their high school years strategically.
+Ivy Central offers exceptional focus to help students prepare for college admissions throughout the high school years.
 We can help you with your college application process.
-Ivy Central offers exceptional focus to help you prepare for college admissions throughout the high school years.
 Start today!

 Share This: